frictionlessdata/website/site/tooling/python/README.md

 [![Discord](https://img.shields.io/badge/chat-discord-brightgreen)](https://discord.com/channels/695635777199145130/695635777199145133)

 Frictionless is a framework to describe, extract, validate, and transform tabular data.
 It supports a great deal of data sources and formats, as well as provides popular platforms integrations.
 The framework is powered by the lightweight yet comprehensive [Frictionless Data Specifications](https://specs.frictionlessdata.io/).

+> **[Important Notice]** We have renamed `goodtables` to `frictionless` since version 3.
+The framework got various improvements and was extended to be a complete data solution.
+The change in not breaking for the existing software so no actions are required.
+Please read the [Migration Guide](migration-guide/) from `goodtables` to Frictionless Framework.
+> - we continue to bug-fix `goodtables@2.x` in this [branch](https://github.com/frictionlessdata/goodtables-py/tree/goodtables) as well as it's available on [PyPi](https://pypi.org/project/goodtables/) as it was before
+> - please note that `frictionless@3.x` version's API, we're working on at the moment, is not stable
+> - we will release `frictionless@4.x` by the end of 2020 to be the first SemVer/stable version

 ## Purpose